foxkit-js/logger/the-plan.md

 ### Logger

-- main interface to create a new logger, possibly singletonfactory?
+- main interface to create a new logger, possibly singletonfactory?❓
 - Definitely want this to be synchronous to better support cjs.

 ```ts